-Sugar leads to weight gain, diabetes, tooth decay, nervous problems, anxiety, malnutrition, and many more health conditions.
+The wrong types of sugars can lead to weight gain, diabetes, tooth decay, anxiety, malnutrition, and other concerning health conditions.

 Foods That Get Into Your Teeth

-If any foods get stuck in your teeth, you will need to eliminate them from your diet while you are wearing braces.
+If any foods get stuck in your teeth, you will want to try to eliminate them from your diet while you are wearing braces.

-Corn on the cob is commonly known to damage braces, along with mangos, popcorn, crackers with little seeds, chewy meat, etc.
+Corn on the cob is commonly known to damage braces, along with mangos, popcorn, crackers with little seeds, chewy meats, etc.

 2. Don’t Use Your Teeth As a Tool

-It is quite mind-baffling that many people, despite wearing braces, still feel the need to use their teeth as a tool.
+It is quite hard to think that many people, despite wearing braces, still feel the need to use their teeth as a tool!